How to Create the Perfect Enclosure for Disabled and Elderly Rabbits

 Moreover, rabbits rarely show pain clearly, so they may appear fine while actually suffering.
 Unlike dogs, which live closely with us and can be placed in or out of a wheelchair for walks and rest, this isn’t practical for rabbits.
 A rabbit in a wheelchair cannot choose freely when to rest, stay still, or move.

-Adapting Resting and Sleeping Areas
+Adapting Resting Areas for Disabled Rabbits

 Rabbits with disabilities need especially comfortable resting spots, as they often spend long periods lying down to conserve energy.
 These areas should be soft, warm, and easily accessible, without steps or barriers.
-Using padded bedding, fleece blankets, or vetbeds helps prevent pressure sores and provides comfort.
+Using padded bedding, fleece blankets, or VetBeds helps prevent pressure sores and provides comfort.
 The space should also be quiet, free from drafts, and located in a safe corner of the enclosure where the rabbit feels secure and undisturbed.

 Healthy baby rabbit lying on hay and greens in a cozy cage.